 Keshav got up in a fright and hurried outside.
-He saw the three eggs lying broken on the ground and some slimy substance was leaking out of them.
+He saw the three eggs lying broken on the ground; some slimy substance was leaking out of them.
 The water bowl, too, lay broken on one side.

 Keshav turned pale and stood gazing at the ground looking very forlorn.